Why Character Matters and 5 Ways to Reveal It

-If you asked 100 companies if they value character in their leaders, you will get 100 emphatic responses of ‘YES!’
+If you asked 100 companies if character matters in their leaders, you will get 100 emphatic responses of ‘YES!’

 But take a closer look – are these same companies screening for character during the hiring process?
-Do they have a culture that supports making tough, ethical decisions?
-Are they recognizing employees of high character and publically rewarding them?
+Do they have a culture that reflects their belief that character matters and supports making tough, ethical decisions?
+Are they recognizing employees of high character and publicly rewarding them?

 Character, defined simply, is the way someone thinks, feels and behaves.
 Character is fundamental to how we engage with the world, who we engage with, how we act and make decisions.